 In his old age, the stories tell us, David still found the company of a young woman a pleasant way to keep warm.

-Who is to say what is holy, and what is broken?
+Shall we speak of what is holy, and what is broken?

 “O Lord, open our lips, and our mouths will declare your praises.”
 (Ps 51:15)